UniMath/agda-unimath/src/metric-spaces/cauchy-approximations-premetric-spaces.lagda.md

     is-prop-type-Prop is-cauchy-approximation-prop-Premetric-Space
 ```

-### The type of cauchy approximations in a premmetric space
+### The type of Cauchy approximations in a premetric space

 ```agda
 module _